-The amounts disclosed in the following table are the contractual undiscounted cash flows of all nonderivative financial assets and financial liabilities and excludes any projected interest on loans, securities or deposits.
+The amounts disclosed in the following table are the contractual discounted cash flows of all non-derivative financial assets and financial liabilities and excludes any projected interest on loans, securities or deposits.
+Cash flows related to gross loans are disclosed based on number of days in each period.